08 April 2021

 In this perspective, the Call for Papers concerns all disciplines of the human and social sciences.

-This F3S Doctoral Student Symposium will take place in the spring of 2021, during the week of April 6-9, 2021.
+This F3S Doctoral Student Symposium will take place in the spring of 2021, April 8, 2021.

 Oral presentations of the papers will be followed by discussion time.